The Late Show with Stephen Colbert: Live broadcasts for special events

-While most episodes are pre-taped before broadcast, the series has occasionally broadcast live on the evenings of pre-scheduled newsworthy domestic events.
+While most episodes were pre-taped before broadcast, the series occasionally broadcast live on the evenings of pre-scheduled newsworthy domestic events.
 These have included live shows during the evenings of Election Days, presidential nominating conventions, United States presidential general election debates, State of the Union speeches and similar presidential speeches to joint sessions of Congress, and the July 2022 hearings of the January 6 Committee.
 During the 2024 Democratic National Convention, the show filmed a week of live episodes from the Auditorium Theatre in Chicago, the host city of the convention.

-An election night special for the 2016 United States presidential election was aired on CBS' sibling channel Showtime.
+An election night special for the 2016 United States presidential election was aired on CBS's sibling channel Showtime.
 In 2020 and 2024, presidential election night specials were broadcast on CBS.
 Colbert also aired live specials on CBS on the election nights of the midterm elections of 2018 and 2022.
-On the evening of January 6, 2021 (originally slated for a pre-taped episode), the program broadcast a previously unplanned live episode in order to air Colbert's reaction to the attack on the United States Capitol earlier that day.
-In addition to political events, live episodes have also been broadcast as the lead-out programming for NFL postseason games, including the 2024 AFC Championship Game and Super Bowls in 2016 and 2024 (being the direct lead-out to Super Bowl 50 in 2016).
+On the evening of January 6, 2021 (originally slated for a pre-taped episode), the program broadcast a previously unplanned live episode in order to air remarks by Colbert in reaction to the attack on the United States Capitol earlier that day.

+In addition to political events, live episodes were also broadcast as the lead-out programming for NFL postseason games, including the 2024 AFC Championship Game and Super Bowls in 2016 and 2024 (being the direct lead-out to Super Bowl 50 in 2016).